-At Overstone all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Headteacher or the Deputy Headteacher if the Headteacher is not on site.
-Staff are made aware of what a lowlevel concern might look like using the examples from the KCSIE page 10.
+At Overstone Combined School all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Headteacher/DSL.
+Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
 All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.